catamphetamine/webpack-isomorphic-tools/README.md

 (both Webpack plugin and server tools)

 Is it development mode or is it production mode?
 By default it's production mode.
-But if you're instantiating `webpack-isomorphic-tools` for populating Webpack development configuration, or if you're instantiating `webpack-isomorphic-tools` on server when you're developing your project, then you should call this method to enable asset hot reloading (and disable asset caching).
+But if you're instantiating `webpack-isomorphic-tools/plugin` for use in Webpack development configuration, or if you're instantiating `webpack-isomorphic-tools` on server when you're developing your project, then you should call this method to enable asset hot reloading (and disable asset caching).
 It should be called right after the constructor.

 #### .regular_expression(asset_type)